Hank Johnson: Israel

 Johnson has been a critic of Israel's occupation policies and has not altered his stance despite criticism.

 On July 25, 2016, in a speech in Philadelphia before the U.S. Campaign to End the Israeli Occupation, Johnson said that the Israel occupation of the West Bank had created highways to which Palestinians are denied access, and which cut off Palestinian neighborhoods from each other; that walls and Israeli checkpoints restrict Palestinian freedom of movement; that Jewish people take homes when Palestinian residents miss spending a night there, and fly an Israeli flag, while Palestinians are not permitted to fly their own.
 He was also purported to have said Palestinian homes were stolen or destroyed.
 He added that "there is a steady [stream], almost like termites" and that "settlement activity has marched forwards with impunity".

 The Anti-Defamation League cited the words as "offensive and unhelpful", as well as tweeting "demonization, dehumanization of settlers doesn't advance peace".
-Dov Wilker of the American Jewish Committee was reported as saying Johnson had compared Jewish Israelis to "vermin" and was using a centuries-old anti-Semitic trope.
-Rabbi David Wolpe called it an anti-Semitic smear and questioned Johnson's apology, writing, "'I am sorry I said something stupid and anti-Semitic'—that would have been a fitting apology".
+Dov Wilker of the American Jewish Committee was reported as saying Johnson had compared Jewish Israelis to "vermin" and was using a centuries-old antisemitic trope.
+Rabbi David Wolpe called it an antisemitic smear and questioned Johnson's apology, writing, "'I am sorry I said something stupid and antisemitic'—that would have been a fitting apology".

 Johnson apologized on Twitter for his "poor choice of words" but added that Israeli settlements were undermining the two-state solution.
 In a statement his office made to The Atlanta Journal-Constitution, he clarified that his termite metaphor referred to the corrosive process of settlement policies, "not the people".
 J Street responded to Johnson's clarification by stating there should be no place for slurs, but, in their view, Johnson was speaking of the settlement enterprise, not of individuals.
 Media coverage, they added, should focus on opposition to settlement growth rather than on the misrepresentations by an irresponsible media outlet.

 Wilker held several meetings with Johnson to foster greater understanding and communication.
 In 2018, Johnson accepted his invitation to attend a vigil at Shearith Israel in the aftermath of the Pittsburgh synagogue shooting for a national initiative called #ShowUpForShabbat.
 In 2019, Johnson appeared at the American Jewish Committee's National Board of Governors Institute "Conversations With Congress" where the group told Johnson: "we were obviously grateful when you apologized for a previous comment a few years back that was unintentionally anti-Semitic and how you handled it so well with the Atlanta Jewish community, how can we better educate members of Congress and others about these problematic tropes."

 Civil justice

 Johnson has supported legislation aimed at strengthening the U.S. civil justice system.
-In March 2016, he and Representative John Conyers introduced legislation to protect consumers access to civil courts, the Restoring Statutory Rights Act.
+In March 2016, he and Representative John Conyers introduced legislation to protect consumers' access to civil courts, the Restoring Statutory Rights Act.
 The legislation would "ensure that the state, federal, and constitutional rights of Americans are enforceable" and that consumers are not forced into secretive private arbitration hearings.